 A key development has been the launch of the Teacher Digital Toolkit mobile app, increasing access to professional development and enabling more flexible, on-demand learning for educators.

-Thaki has also introduced Nour’s World, a social-emotional learning program designed to support children’s wellbeing in crisis-affected contexts.
+Thaki has also introduced Nour’s World, a social-emotional learning program co-developed with TNO and designed to support children’s wellbeing in crisis-affected contexts.
 Integrated into the platform and available as an app, it expands the solution beyond academic learning to address the needs of the whole child.
-This has also been launched as a mobile app.

 These enhancements reflect Thaki’s ongoing, user-driven approach to innovation, ensuring the solution evolves in response to real classroom needs while remaining practical and scalable.